 Why put retirement dollars in an employer's plan instead of somewhere else?
 One reason is that pretax contributions to an employer's plan lower taxable income for the year.
 This means money is saved in taxes when contributing to the plan--a big advantage if one is in a high tax bracket.
 For example, if earning $100,000 a year and contributing $10,000 to a 401(k) plan, expect to pay income taxes on $90,000 instead of $100,000.
 (Roth contributions don't lower current taxable income but qualified distributions of contributions and earnings--that is, distributions made after satisfying a five-year holding period and reaching age 59½, become disabled, or die--are tax free.)

 Another reason is the power of tax-deferred growth.
 Investment earnings compound year after year and aren't taxable as long as they remain in the plan.
 Over the long term, this offers the opportunity to build an impressive sum in an employer's plan.
 It should provide a much larger balance than somebody who invests the same amount in taxable investments at the same rate of return.

 For example, an employee is participating in an employer's tax-deferred plan (Account A).
 They also have a taxable investment account (Account B).
-Each account earns 8 percent per year.
+Each account earns a hypothetical 8 percent per year.
 The employee is in the 28 percent tax bracket and contributes $10,000 to each account at the end of every year.
 They pay the yearly income taxes on Account B's earnings using funds from that same account.
 At the end of 30 years, Account A is worth $1,132,832, while Account B is worth only $757,970.
 That's a difference of over $370,000.
 (Note: This example is for illustrative purposes only and does not represent a specific investment.)